-Petition for legalization of phone unlocking earns enough signatures for White House responseAlex Wagner - Senior News Editor
+Petition for legalization of phone unlocking earns enough signatures for White House responseAlex Wagner - Editorial Director of News and Content

 Remember that recent change to the Digital Millenium Copyright Act that removed the exception that allowed consumers to unlock their cellphones without carrier consent?
 The move didn't sit well with a lot of folks, and in response, someone created a White House petition asking that the decision be reversed or that a bill be created to permanently make unlocking legal.
 This morning that petition hit the 100,000 signature mark, which means that the White House must now issue a formal response to the petition.
 The petition was created on Jan.
 24 and needed to get 100,000 signatures by Feb.
 23. As of this writing, it's sitting at 101,021.